garyfleming/product-engineering/product-engineering.md

 * Explicit || Tacit

 ^ I'm going to go into this in more detail very soon, but the power dynamics (explicit and tacit) are probably the biggest driver of harmony and disharmony.
 ^ Consider the many ways that upsetting these balances causes issues.
 Org chart is most obvious.
-Informal Network is easiest to work - as Dave Snowden mentoned in the keynote, informal networks bring trust where formal netwrosk don't.
+Informal Network is easiest to work - to paraphrase Dave Snowden, informal networks bring trust where formal netwrosk don't.
 ^ Seniority - grad speaking to a director; will likely listen.
 Director needs to be careful that options don't sound like orders.
 ^ Explicit/tacit - when power is used, need to be aware that it can be used explicitly or tacitly.